dmeister/blog/_posts/2020-05-25-effective-java.md

 *[1/5]* An interesting difference between Java and C++.
 The equivalent of `clone` is the copy/move constructor and assignment operator and they come with ever object unless you opt-out.
 In Java, you have to implement the `Clonable` interface.
-If the interface is implemented, the default implementation of `clone` copies all the field in a shallow copy, which matches C++'s behaviour if e.g. a class contains a `shared_ptr` member, but it doesn't match for embedded members.
+If the interface is implemented, the default implementation of `clone` copies all the field in a shallow copy, which matches C++'s behavior if e.g. a class contains a `shared_ptr` member, but it doesn't match for embedded members.

 ### Item 14: Consider implementing Comparable